eaigner/hood/README.md

 	export HOOD_ENV=production

 A `schema.go` file is **automatically generated** in the `db` directory.
 This file reflects the current state of the database!
-It will look like this:
+In our example, it will look like this:

 ```go
 package db